-7.4.2 Neighbouring water companies' WRMPs and Drought Plans
+7.4.2 Neighbouring water companies' WRMPs, Regional Plans and Drought Plans

-The draft WRMPs and drought plans from the following water companies have been considered for potential cumulative effects with the draft WRMP24 preferred plan and alternative pathways.
+The draft WRMPs, Regional Plans and drought plans from the following water companies/regional groups have been considered for potential cumulative effects with the WRMP24 preferred plan and alternative pathways.

 - Severn Trent Water

 - United Utilities Water

 - Northumbrian Water

 - Anglian Water Services.

+- Water Resources West

+- Water Resources East

-This section is contingent on access to the other draft WRMPs and their assessments which are all running concurrently to Yorkshire Water.
-Currently, without sight of the draft WRMPs for other water companies, it is not possible to make a definitive cumulative assessment against other water companies' draft plans and this assessment will require updating when all plans are available.
+This section is contingent on access to the other WRMPs and Regional Plans and their assessments which are all running concurrently to Yorkshire Water.
+As a result, the latest available reports have been used to complete the cumulative assessment.

-On the basis of information currently available the following potential cumulative effects are identified as requiring further consideration:
+On the basis of information currently available the potential cumulative effects below are identified as requiring further consideration.